Setting Up a Linux Samba Server

 Why a Samba Server?

-Although Linux will recognize the Windows NTFS file system, the two Operating Systems don't always play nice with one another.
-If you have a network with both Linux and Windows computers sharing files, it is best to set up a Samba Server.
+Although Linux will recognize the Windows NTFS file system, the two Operating Systems don’t always play nice with one another.
+If you have a network with both Linux and Windows computers sharing files, it is best to have the correct Samba Linux setup.
 However, configuring Samba can be a bit of a chore.
 Previously, Pranav Thadeshwar has shown you how to mount a Windows Share from a Linux Machine and Jack Wallen has shown you how to use Samba to set up a home file server.
-Now we're going to expand on those two articles and add more users and set up a print server.
+Now we’re going to expand on those two articles and add more users and set up a print server.

 The Initial Steps